 Our volunteer network is the backbone for Greenpeace direct actions.
 Our volunteer network supports our public outreach work, talks to the public and brings Greenpeace much closer to the people.
 The volunteer unit consists of volunteer coordinators coordinating our local groups in each country.
-In total, we have about 16 local groups in the four countries, and these have been involved in 268 activities in the volunteer community.
+In total, we have about 16 local groups.
+The Covid-19 pandemic forced the Greenpeace volunteer community to explore and greater utilize online platforms for self-organizing, arranging events and recruiting new volunteers.
+In 2020, 56 external or public activities were held online, alongside internal training, meetings and inductions for new volunteers.